-An optional MAC protocol, that requires sending a small RTS frame that reserves the air medium for a long enough duration to send the next data frame.
+RP The Rendezvous Point is the multicast router responsible for that reserves the air medium for a long enough duration to send the next data frame.
 The receiver replies by sending a CTS frame that makes the same reservation.
 Therefore, all wireless stations in radio range of both the transmitter and the receiver, are informed of the data transmission that will take place.